 This is powerful information when choosing a career path.
 You make decisions based on what comes easy to you, not what you have done before or what you think you can do well.

-The Highlands Ability Battery is part of the Career Assessment Package.
+The Highlands Ability Battery can be taken alone or as part of the Career Assessment Package.
 This is a cost-effective way to make a career choice.

 2. Personality Career Assessments

 Learn more about your personality using one of three assessments I offer.
 All help you understand more about your personality, so you can use this information to help make choices to suit your personality and ideal work environment.
 You can read more of the detail following the links, so here’s a quick overview.

 Choose the 15FQ if you want to take the type of personality assessment used in recruitment.

 This questionnaire divides personality into 15 different ‘personality factors.’
 Each of these traits or factors is a continuum – so you can, for example, be more, or less open to change compared with other people.

 Type-based questionnaires help an individual to decide which of two or more distinct types best fits them.